aliabdula1337/d4lf/README.md

 # ![logo](assets/logo.png)

+## Diablo 4 Loot Filter

-Filter items and sigils in your inventory based on affixes, aspects and thresholds of their values.
-For questions, feature request or issue reports join the [discord](https://discord.gg/YyzaPhAN6T) or use github issues.
+Filter items and sigils in your inventory based on affixes, aspects, and thresholds of their values.

+For questions, feature requests, or issue reports, join the [Discord](https://discord.gg/YyzaPhAN6T) or use [GitHub Issues](https://github.com/aeon0/d4lf/issues).

 ![sample](assets/thumbnail.jpg)]